wessberg/Polyfiller/README.md

 The server is built with support for both HTTP2 and HTTP.
 The environment variable `HTTP2=[true|false]` decides whether a HTTP2 server will be hosted or not.

 If you use a load balancer and something like `nginx` in a reverse proxy setup, please know that `nginx` doesn't support HTTP2 via its proxy module, so you have to use HTTP1.1 there.
 Thankfully, it is as easy as setting `HTTP2=false` before launching the server

+## Backers

+[Become a backer](https://www.patreon.com/bePatron?c=1770586) and get your name, logo, and link to your site listed here.
+I pay for the maintenance and uptime of the web service from my own pocket, so your help is greatly appreciated!